 Good control of blood sugar, blood pressure and blood cholesterol levels is vital in all diabetics to reduce the risk of diabetic retinopathy.

 Yearly eye screening in those with good control of their diabetes is essential.
 Screening may need to be performed more often in newly diagnosed diabetics as well as in those whose blood sugar level control is not optimal or in women with diabetes.

 Proliferative DR is treated with laser surgery to help shrink abnormal blood vessels.
 Often, 2 or more laser sessions are required.
 If severe, vitrectomy surgery may be required.

 Macular swelling may also be treated with laser surgery.
-Treatment with Lucentis or Eylea has also been found to be beneficial.
+Treatment (intravitreal injection) with special medication that contains anti-VEGF to the eye has also been found to be beneficial.